dprojects/Woodworking/Docs/README.md

 * [How to add Face Frame to the furniture](https://www.youtube.com/watch?v=CtWfvxd4UmI)
 * [Kitchen cabinet with face frame](https://www.youtube.com/watch?v=WW8du2l_ZuY)

+### IKEA, KALLAX sample constructions

+* Single shelving unit ( IKEA, KALLAX series style, veneer )
+* Double shelving unit ( IKEA, KALLAX series style, veneer )
+* Cube shelving unit ( IKEA, KALLAX series style, veneer )
+* Bookcase shelving unit ( IKEA, KALLAX series style, veneer )

+> [!CAUTION]
+> These are sample structures added for this [issue](https://github.com/dprojects/Woodworking/issues/114).
+Exercise extreme caution when using these structures and follow
+> the manufacturer's recommendations.
+Avoid placing too much weight on such modules or stacking too many of them on top
+> of each other, as they lack backs and can collapse.
+Furthermore, be careful when hanging these modules on the wall,
+> as the lower floor is screwed from the bottom to the sides, causing the entire weight to hang on the joints.
+> For added safety, I recommend reinforcing these structures with backs.
+For wall-mounted cabinets,
+> I recommend placing the lower floor between the sides or reinforcing the joints with additional angle brackets.

 ### Drawers for cabinets

 * Drawer ( single, X or Y direction, front outside )